C3S/collecting_society_docker/README.rst

 The services are configured via:

+1. Project configuration:
+   ``project.yml``
-1. Application environment:
+2. Application environment:
    ``development``, ``staging``, ``production``, ``testing``
-2. Global and service specific envvar files for the containers:
+3. Global and service specific envvar files for the containers:
    ``.env``, ``service/<SERVICE>.env``
-3. Application specific configuration files:
+4. Application specific configuration files:
    ``*.conf``, ``*.ini``

 .. note:: Sane defaults for a development setup are given and should work as